shekhawatajit/EngITFrame/VMMonitoring/Readme.md

 ## Reporting:
 Based on the dashboards configured in Grafana, scheduled reports can be generated via the reporting feature in Grafana Enterprise (see this [link](https://grafana.com/docs/grafana/latest/dashboards/create-reports/#scheduling) for more details).
 The reports can be scheduled on e.g., daily basis or triggered via API.
 No enterprise license for Grafana is included in this repository, therefore the reporting feature is not available.
-Instead of a scheduled report, the dashboard for the blackbox exporter shows the current status of the web endpoints, their TLS certificate status and endpoint response times.
+Instead of a scheduled report, the dashboard for the black-box exporter shows the current status of the web endpoints, their TLS certificate status and endpoint response times.
 This dashboards servers as a continuous report and historic data can be viewed by adjusting the "to" timestamp in the Grafana time range selection.

 ## Deployment Automation:
 This repository contains automation code (Terraform and Ansible) to deploy the relevant resources and configure the monitoring stack.
 The Terraform configuration is located in directory `terraform`.

 ### **Terraform**
 Terraform is used to deploy the observability server and the demo workload VMs as well as supporting infrastructure like a virtual network in Azure.
-The follwing prerequisites are required to deploy the infrastructure:
+The following prerequisites are required to deploy the infrastructure:
 - Azure Subscription
 - Contributor permission on the Subscription
 - Network access to the virtual network in the Subscription (e.g., through Peering, Azure Bastion or a public IP address)

-The code in this respository uses the observability server also as a jump host / Ansible host.
+The code in this repository uses the observability server also as a jump host / Ansible host.
 In a production environment, these would be separate instances.

 Deployment steps:
 ```